Answer Me: Other contemporary recordings

-In October 1953, alongside the hit versions by David Whitfield and Frankie Laine, two versions of "Answer Me" by female singers were released in the UK, by Anne Shelton with The George Mitchell Choir and Jean Campbell.
+In October 1953, alongside the hit versions by David Whitfield and Frankie Laine, two versions of "Answer Me" by female singers were released in the UK, by Anne Shelton with the George Mitchell Choir and Jean Campbell.
 Other recordings available in the UK during the song's period of chart success were by Monty Norman, Harry Farmer (organ), Reggie Goff, Victor Silvester and his Ballroom Orchestra, and Nat 'King' Cole.
 On the UK's sheet music charts, "Answer Me" first charted on 17 October 1953.
 On 7 November, its fourth week on chart, it reached No. 1, where it would spend ten weeks (including one week jointly with "I Saw Mommy Kissing Santa Claus").

 Frankie Laine re-recorded "Answer Me" with the revised secular lyric in Hollywood on 29 December 1953.
 This version, titled "Answer Me, My Love", was not released until it appeared on the 1955 LP Lovers' Laine.
 He would record the song again twice more at future sessions.
 On 9 December 1964, with orchestra arranged and conducted by Ralph Carmichael, Laine recorded "Answer Me, O Lord" in Hollywood.
 This version was issued on his album I Believe, which consisted of religious material.
 In January 1982, "Answer Me, O Lord" was recorded by Laine with the Don Jackson Orchestra and released by Ronco the same year on an album of his re-recorded hits entitled The World Of Frankie Laine.
+In 1995, Church of Satan founder Anton Szandor LaVey recorded a version of the song that appeared on the album Satan Takes A Holiday.

-The original Nat King Cole recording, titled "Answer Me, My Love", was released by Capitol Records (catalog number 2687).
+The original Nat King Cole recording, titled "Answer Me, My Love", was released by Capitol Records in December 1953 (catalog number 2687).
 This recording first reached the Billboard Best Seller chart on 24 February 1954, and lasted for 19 weeks on the chart, peaking at No. 6.
 It was the only version of the song to chart in America.